w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 Essentially a 2-dimensional key-value store

 - Rows specify only the columns *for which a value exists*
-- Particularly suited for sparse matrixes and many-to-many relationships
+- Particularly suited for sparse matrices and many-to-many relationships

 :::
 ::: {.column width=50%}